 DOCUMENT REVIEWED RELEVANT KEY ASPECTS IMPLICATIONS FOR SPORTS PLAN 19,786 affiliated members (3.7% increase since 2015/16).
 183 affiliated clubs / venues (68% in metropolitan zones).
 1,720 courts (56% in metropolitan zones).
 52% of all club courts are floodlit.
 Dominant surface types - acrylic (36%), grass (34%) and synthetic (24%) 10 facilities with Book a Court and a further 10 identified.
 Over 100 local government partners.
 East Fremantle is identified within the South Metropolitan Region for Tennis.
 The audit undertaken as a base to develop the plan identified: Excessive number of grass courts at South Perth, East Fremantle and Corinthian Tennis Clubs.
 Tennis is encouraged to diversify its offering, be more open and inclusive and promote shared use opportunities to activate underutilised facilities.
 Developing partnerships with schools and universities and better alignment with LGA plans will assist in achieving key participation and facility objectives.
-Tennis Court Hierarchy National Centres (20+ courts).
-Regional Centres (16+ courts).
+Tennis Court Hierarchy National Centres (16+ courts).
 Large Community Centres - sub regional (12+ courts).
 District Centres (8+ courts).
 Local Centres (4+ courts).
-Public Access Centres (1+ courts).
 Bowls WA Strategic Facilities Plan (September 2010) The facility review and development plan identify a facilities hierarchy for bowls facilities in the metropolitan and regional areas.
 The aim of the hierarchy development is to enable its use in determining the viability of existing clubs/facilities and the potential viability of future bowls developments.
 This plan did not identify specific areas for future development, however outlined an assessment for sustainable clubs which is recommended to be used in assessing the sustainability of future developments.

-20 APPENDIX 5 - BUILDING ASSESSMENT REPORT
+20 ADDITIONAL REFERENCE - BUILDING ASSESSMENT REPORT

-21 APPENDIX 6 - PPRNRF MASTER PLAN - COST ESTIMATES
+21 ADDITIONAL REFERENCE - PRESTON POINT PRECINCT - COST ESTIMATES